 Climate Literacy Questions

-- Who in the classroom knows what climate change is?
+- Who in your classroom knows what climate change is?

-- What do you think are the greatest barriers to protecting our planet?
+- What do you believe to be the greatest challenges to protecting our planet?
 Who do you think is responsible?

 - What does intersectional environmentalism mean?
 How does this affect you?